 Then you can say that you always make your own pancakes from scratch.
 Look at you, all home-cooky and all!

-You can also use the mix to make lots of other pancake variations.
+You can also use the homemade pancake mix to make lots of other pancake variations.
 Here are three of my favorites:

 Strawberry Pancakes with Cream Cheese Glaze are perfect for weekend brunch, Mother’s Day or any special breakfast.
 The recipe shows how to make the pancakes from scratch, but starting with your newly made mix is easier.